B-AROL-O/ARNEIS/README.md

 ## How to stay in touch

-You may follow [@baroloteam on Twitter](https://twitter.com/baroloteam) to get notified about the progress of the project.
+You may follow [@baroloteam on ~~Twitter~~ X](https://x.com/baroloteam) to get notified about the progress of the project.

-Please report bugs and feature requests on <https://github.com/B-AROL-O/ARNEIS/issues>, or DM [B-AROL-O Team on Twitter](https://twitter.com/baroloteam) about security issues or other non-public topics.
+Please report bugs and feature requests on <https://github.com/B-AROL-O/ARNEIS/issues>, or DM [B-AROL-O Team on ~~Twitter~~ X](https://x.com/baroloteam) about security issues or other non-public topics.

 ## Copyright and license